rogerjdeangelis/utl-using-sas-character-functions-instead-of-regular-expressions-ie-prx/README.md

        3. Distinct Count of 'booboo' in 'boobooboobooboo' should be 2
           cnt=countc(prxchange('s/([booboo]){6}/*/',-1,'boobooboobooboo'),'*') ;

+     Usefull insights by

+    Paul Dorfman
+    sashole@bellsouth.net

+    Roger,

+    I agree that using SAS functions is simpler and infinitely more readable than the regexen.

+    However, using expression:

+    countc (tranwrd (str, 'ABC', '@'), '@')

+    works only if STR is guaranteed to contain no  @'s.
+Using, say, "00"x instead appears to be safer;
+    but it still means making assumptions about data.
+Moreover, it will produce incorrect results if STR
+    should contain a word where ABC repeats, such as XABCYABCZ.
+The latter cannot be rectified by using:

+    countc (tranwrd (str, ' ABC ', '@'), '@')

+    because it will fail if STR contains " ABC ABC " or " ABC ABC ABC " and so forth, from which TRANWRD
+    will not remove the last remaining " ABC " due to the
+    overlapping of the trailing and leading blanks.
+In other words,

+    tranwrd ("Start ABC ABC ABC End", " ABC ", "") = "Start ABC End "

+    while we need the result to be "Start End".

+    So, what's the solution?
+Apparently, we need to TRANWRD " ABC " into "" via a series of nested calls
+    until no " ABC " remains in the string.
+How many nested calls do we need?
+Since STR can be no longer
+    than 32767, in the extreme case of STR = "ABC ABC ...
+ABC ABC", it contains 8192 "ABC"s and 8191
+    blanks between each "ABC" pair.
+Thus, we would need log2(8192)=13 nested TRANWRD call
+    s to reduce STR to "ABC ABC" and the ultimate nested call TRANWRD(<nested call result>,"ABC ABC")
+    to get the final required blank.
+Yet, it still doesn't cut it, since instead of "ABC ABC ...
+ABC ABC"
+    we could potentially have "A A ...
+A A" if the specs call for counting "A"s rather than "ABC"s.
+    In this case, we would have to have log2(16384)=14 nested calls followed by the final ne
+    sted TRANWRD (<nested call result>,"A A").

+    In other words, the general solution is:

+    countw (str) -
+    countw (tranwrd (tranwrd (tranwrd (tranwrd (str, " ABC "), " ABC "), " ABC ") ... )))))))))))))), "ABC ABC"))

+    Looks pretty, ain't it?
+Of course, to reduce the pain, the nested " ABC " calls can be macroized.
+    But I reckon it's simpler just to FCMP a DO loop with SCAN counting the occurrences of "ABC"
+    delimited by blanks and use the resulting function thereafter.

     *_                   _
     (_)_ __  _ __  _   _| |_
     | | '_ \| '_ \| | | | __|